What Is Dyslexia?

 The origin of the word Dyslexia dates back to the 1880’s in Greek:

-dys: “bad/abnormal/difficult” and lexis “word”.
+dys: “bad/none/difficult” and lexus “word”.

 Identifying signs of dyslexia can be a difficult task, but they are usually tell-tale causes of the child’s overall learning pattern.
 As dyslexia is mainly associated with difficulty to read, it cannot be reliably tested until the child begins with reading, usually between ages 4 and 8.
 (Abigail Marshall 2004: Parent’s guide to children with Dyslexia).